DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 	- This means, that TTK in our game will now be influenced by accuracy (bloom / recoil / missing shots), locational damage (headshots / critical spots), and buffs (overdrive power)
 	- The TTK calculations need to factor these in

 - Sound needs to be balanced.
 Shbeeb was getting earfucked

-### Adding "JUICE" to the game
+### Adding "JUICE" to the Game
 - Put the glowy eyes on every monster
 	- Make the eyes brighter as the enemy gets further away so they're easier to see from further away
-- There's too little feedback for hitting an enemy
+- There's too little feedback for hitting an enemy.
+Players have a hard time telling if shots are landing.
 	- Conventionally, sound and UI elements help out here
+		- References, Halo Infinite, Call of duty, Apex legends
-		- If we do an SFX, limit the sounds per second
+	- If we do a SFX, limit the sounds per second so the player doesn't get obliterated by the sound
-		- Look at Halo Infinite as a reference
-		- Cant tell if the shots are actually landing
-		- Call of duty
-		- Apex legends

 Tuesday